There is no greater tyranny than that which is perpetrated under the shield of the law and in the name of justice. — Baron de Montesquieu

 State versus Federal Rules

 So let’s break this down further.
 You can locate Arizona’s state court rules at Arizona’s state courts.
 This applies to other jurisdictions.
 To demonstrate:

-The United States Court’s website is a one stop website to find the links to all the U.S. District Courts (Federal) websites, including to the appeals and bankruptcy courts.
+The United States Court’s website is a one-stop website to find links to all the U.S. District Courts (Federal) websites, including the appeals and bankruptcy courts.

-Cornell Law School’s Legal Learning Institute (good side of the Internet) has conveniently put the different state rules of civil procedure (procedure is sometimes called “practice”) in one place, and you can click here to look them up.
+Cornell Law School’s Legal Learning Institute (the good side of the Internet) has conveniently put the different state rules of civil procedure (procedure is sometimes called “practice”) in one place.
+You can click here to look them up.

 The process of a civil lawsuit

-To simplify the civil process for non-lawyers, Idaho’s legal aid created a power point guide that I think did a great job of breaking down the process of a civil lawsuit.
-This process is similar in other states and districts, but remember every state has their own rules, so there may be some slight differences.
-Just be sure you are looking in the location where the case is being heard.
+To simplify the civil process for non-lawyers, Idaho’s legal aid created a PowerPoint guide that I think did a great job of breaking down the process of a civil lawsuit.
+This process is similar in other states and districts, but remember every state has its own rules, so there may be some slight differences.
+Just be sure you are looking at the location and at the court where the case is being heard.

 On that note, this is a good place to take a music break.
 Stretch, move around, dance.
-For me it’s Alicia Keyes, “The Underdog.”
+Remember to pace yourself when you How to Legal.
+For me, my music pick is Alicia Keyes, “The Underdog.”
 What about for you?
-See Alicia Keyes official website.
+See Alicia Keyes’s official website.